Importing and Exporting Animals

 There may be airline travel restrictions due to extremes of weather.
 This may create delays if the weather is very hot.

-Bioresources holds an called DAFF (Department of fisheries and forestry) Permit to Import Quarantine Material under which importation of rodents can be arranged.
+Bioresources holds a DAWR (Department of Agriculture and Water Resources) Permit to Import Quarantine Material under which importation of rodents can be arranged.
 We have permits for the Jackson Laboratory and for Charles River.

 Note: we do not have the capacity at present to rederive rat embryos so we can only accept wild type rats from specified commercial suppliers.